tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/最佳实践/Web 直播互动组件_intl_en.md

 ## Overview
 TWebLive is Tencent Cloud's interactive live streaming component for web.
 A new SDK developed by Tencent Cloud's terminal R&D team, it integrates TRTC, IM, and TCPlayer, and offers features common for web-based interactive live streaming, including stream publishing, mic on/off, camera on/off, sharing and watch on WeChat, chatting, and liking.
 It also comes with easy-to-use [APIs](https://web.sdk.qcloud.com/component/tweblive/doc/zh-cn/TWebLive.html) that can be used for stream publishing, playback, and real-time chatting.
-You can use the [demo](https://web.sdk.qcloud.com/component/tweblive/demo/latest/index.html) to try out the features.

 ## Strengths
 The [TWebLive SDK](https://www.npmjs.com/package/tweblive) offers a substitute for flash streaming and significantly simplifies the process of implementing web-based stream publishing, web-based low-latency playback, CDN streaming, and real-time chatting (or on-screen comments).
 The example below guides you through the implementation process.